Govanhill: Attractions

-Govanhill is home to a thriving creative arts community, including Dance Factory Dance Studios in Calder Street, Twisty-Headed Man Company on Butterbiggins Road and a variety of arts activities taking place in Govanhill Baths.
+Govanhill is home to a thriving creative arts community, including Dance Factory Dance Studios in Calder Street and a variety of arts activities taking place in Govanhill Baths.
 The Chalet in Dixon Avenue and Southside Studios in Westmoreland Street are both home to successful visual artists and other creatives.
 Since 2009, the area has had its own arts festival - Streetland, which usually takes place in early summer in streets and venues across the area.
 Govanhill Housing Association also organises an annual Fun Day for local residents.

 There is a vibrant voluntary sector in the local community with dozens of organisations active in the area.
 Considerable activity exists to improve the environment, engage young and old, promote integration, tackle addictions, develop the arts, provide education and develop opportunities locally.
 There are many opportunities to volunteer locally.
 At the local neighbourhood centre there is a considerable array of leisure and other activities which people can get involved in.

 Govanhill is also famous for its shops, which in themselves reflect the huge diversity of the area.
 There are a number of businesses supporting international connections – money transfer businesses, cargo services, travel agencies – as well as clothing and food stores for all nationalities.
 The area is also home to a number of traditional shops – cobblers, school uniform suppliers, cafes etc. Planning approval was granted for a mixed leisure and retail development at the demolished Larkfield bus depot near Eglinton Toll (latterly occupied by First Glasgow), but this eventually became one of several residential projects in the north of the district constructed in the late 2010s.
 A retail park did open nearby in the same period at Crown Street on the southern edge of the neighbouring Gorbals district, adjacent to the replacement First Bus headquarters on Caledonia Road – filling much of the expanse of derelict land which had created something of a physical 'buffer' between the two inner-city areas for several decades.
 The local Church of Scotland parish, Govanhill Trinity Church on Daisy Street, closed in 2015 after the congregation united with Queen's Park Church in Queen's Drive, becoming Queen's Park Govanhill Parish Church.